List of awards and nominations received by Francis Ford Coppola

-The following is a list of awards and nominations received by American director, producer, and screenwriter Francis Ford Coppola.
+The following is a list of awards and nominations received by Francis Ford Coppola.

-Coppola is the winner of multiple film awards both nationally and internationally including Academy Awards for Patton.
-His movies The Godfather, The Godfather Part II and Apocalypse Now are often cited among the greatest films of all time.
+Francis Ford Coppola is an American director, producer, and screenwriter.
+Coppola is the winner of several film awards both nationally and internationally including five Academy Awards, a BAFTA Award, three Golden Globe Awards, and two Cannes Film Festival prizes.
+His movies The Godfather (1972), The Godfather Part II (1974) and Apocalypse Now (1979) are often cited among the greatest films of all time.